SakulFlee/sakulflee.github.io/public/api/blog/posts/notes/design_pattern/strategy_pattern/Strategy_Pattern.md

 ### Real-World Example

-A *strategy pattern* can be applied to many different constructs.
+A *strategy pattern* can be applied to nearly everything that is more or less the same object, but behaves differently.
+// TODO
 For example animal behavior.
 Many animals prefer to hide from predators, others actively engage into a fight.
 Even something simple as animal sounds can be expressed with a *strategy pattern*.